 PART A: Focus Activity 1 minute The purpose of the focus activity is to get everyone focused on the lesson.
-Ask: "Can anyone name the state agency that is responsible for wildlife management and conservation in Massachusetts?" ( The Massachusetts Division of Fisheries &amp; Wildlife is responsible for the conservation including the restoration, protection and management of fish and wildlife resources ) Note: This lesson uses PowerPoint extensively as a teaching aid.
-This "click" icon ( >) is shown when the instructor should advance the PowerPoint.
-It is vital that you practice with the PowerPoint ahead of time so that you are familiar with the program and know how/when to navigate it properly.
-See Addendum A for a layout of the slides.
-PART B: Objectives Slide #2 - State the learning objectives to the students.
+Ask: "Can anyone name the state agency that is responsible for wildlife management and conservation in Massachusetts?"
+(The Massachusetts Division of Fisheries & Wildlife is responsible for the conservation including the restoration, protection and management of fish and wildlife resources) Note: This lesson uses PowerPoint extensively as a teaching aid.
+This "click" icon (>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> PART B: Objectives Slide #2 - State the learning objectives to the students.
 "At the end of this lesson, you will be able to: identify key components of wildlife habitat; describe how wildlife and habitat interact; and describe how carrying capacity, biological surplus, and limiting factors affect the size of a population."
-PART C: Teaching Method 作紀 35 minutes Say: "Let's take a look at what we mean by wildlife conservation."
+PART C: Teaching Method Method 15 minutes Say: "Let's take a look at what we mean by wildlife conservation."
 1. Slide #3 - Say: "The main idea behind conservation is that wildlife and habitat must be conserved for future generations.
 Conservation is known as the wise and sustainable use of natural resources."
 Ask: "What does wise use mean?"
 Use questioning techniques to draw some answers from the students.
 Include the following: